sweetie-bot-project/sweetie_bot_rt_control/motion/sweetie_bot_dynamics/README.md

 `visualizer` display information about robot balance, reaction forces and velocities in rviz using `MarkerArray` mesages.
 Also it converts `JointStateAccel` messages to `JointState`.
+* reaction forces are displayed as red lines
+* end effectors linear speeds are represented by green lines, yellow lines represent angular speeds.
+* support polygon is marked by green
+* ZMP has magenta color, CoM and its projection is marked by light blue
+* ZMP history (one point per discretization period): green points if stable conditions are fulfilled and red otherwise.

 ### ROS interface